BeyondTheClouds/enoslib/docs/tutorials/vmong5k.rst

 Basic example
 =============

-We'll imagine a system that requires 5 compute machines and 1 controller machines.
+We'll imagine a system that requires 5 compute machines and 1 controller machine.
 We express this using the ~VmonG5K~ provider:

 .. literalinclude:: vmong5k/tuto_vmong5k.py